mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ## What does declarative transaction management mean?

-Programmatic transaction management is a good idea only if:
-1. Has only a small number of transactional operations.
-For example, if you have a web application that requires transactions only for certain update operations, you may not want to set up transactional proxies by using Spring or any other technology.
-2. Being able to set the transaction name explicitly.

 For declarative transaction management:
 1. It keeps transaction management out of business logic.
 2. Easy to configure.
 Use **Java annotations** or **XML** configuration files.